Sifern/jackandveronika/_pages/practicalinformation.md

   <p>
-      We don’t usually organize a camp for a big group of our best friends, so if you have any allergies or anything else we need to be aware of to make sure you have a good time & don’t have to call your parents to pick you up, please let us know
-      (even if you have already, please reach out again – better safe than sorry!).
+      We don’t usually organize a camp for a big group of our best friends, so if you have any allergies or anything else we need to be aware of to make sure you have a good time, please let us know (even if you have already, please reach out again – better safe than sorry!).
   </p>
   <p>